-Unless you really are averse to additional features on your sewing machine, though, I usually don’t recommend the Brother XM1010 to beginner sewists.
+Unless you really are opposed to additional features on your sewing machine, though, I usually don’t recommend the Brother XM1010 to beginner sewists.

 - No automatic needle threading apparatus

 I’d recommend the Brother LX3817 over the XM1010 as well, simply because it has more options at a lesser price.

 |110 built-in stitches; 8 auto buttonhole stitches

 |850 stitches per min (spm)

-The Brother XR9550prw is a “reach” sewing machine for beginners who have grand aspirations and want a ton of functions available.
+The Brother XR9550 is a “reach” sewing machine for beginners who have grand aspirations and want a ton of functions available.

 It’s much more of an investment than I recommend for most beginners.
 Unless, of course, you know you will love sewing and plan to sew more complicated projects frequently!